sanyamsmulay/gatsby-theme-replica/README.md

 This theme is still in a very early stage, issues & Contributions are welcome!

+## Post upgrade to all latest packages

+### Status:

+- all plugins and dependencies updated to latest ones
+- home page loads
+- there some unhandled runtime errors
+- there are lot of build time warnings

+### TODOs

+- fix runtime error
+- update all the graphql queries to the latest format from the deprecated format
+- fix css parts that are currently commented out (are marked with TODOs)
+- attend to warnings at build time
+  - triage and fix
+- attend to TODOs marked in code
+  - triage and fix

 ## Quick Start

 Please use `yarn` as there is no `npm.lock` yet